TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 ## AWS Storage Gateway
 AWS Storage Gateway is a set of hybrid cloud storage services that provide on-premises access to virtually unlimited cloud storage.
 The data is encrypted in transit and can move via the internet of AWS Direct Connect.
+You could use it as a (on-premise) cache before it is moved into the cloud (i.e. S3).

 - **File Gateway** represents files as objects in S3 using NFS or SMB protocols
-- **Volume Gateway** represents your applications block-storage volumes (EBS) using the iSCSI protocol.
+- **Volume Gateway** represents your applications block-storage volumes (EBS) using the iSCSI protocol (*Block storage!*).
 It can be used to make snapshots of on-premise volumes and store a backup in the cloud.
+There are two methods of using a Volume Gateway:
+  - **Cached Volume Mode** A Cache of the most recently/frequently used data is stored on-premise, the rest of the entire dataset is stored on S3.
+  - **Stored Volume Mode** Entire data set is stored on-premise, but data is backed up in the cloud (as point-in-time snapshots).
 - **Tape Gateway** Tape Gateway presents an iSCSI-based virtual tape library (VTL) of virtual tape drives and a virtual media changer to your on-premises backup application.
 It is compatible with most leading backup applications, so you can continue using your tape-based backup workflows.
+Data in transit is encrypted via SSL, data at rest is encrypted via SSE-S3.

 ## Databases
 - **AWS Redshift** Data Warehouse